fiixlabs/fiix-integration-for-glass/README.md

 ### 6.1 Main Menu ###

-Once the MA for Glass program is running, a main menu screen will show.
+Once Fiix Integration for Glass is running, a main menu screen will show.
 From this menu, the user can either open the menu by tapping the Google Glass touchpad once, or by saying "ok glass" loud enough for the microphone to hear.